-Fellow mamas, these are my tried and true tips to get more done with an infant.
-I know how hard it is to feel like you can’t get anything done anymore after bringing a new baby home, and while there are understandable reasons for that, it can still be a source of stress and frustration.
-So here are my best productivity tips for new moms to help maintain a sense of accomplishment, even after adding a new baby into the mix.
+Fellow mamas, I know how hard it is to feel like you can’t get anything done anymore after bringing a new baby home.
+While there are understandable (and beautiful!) reasons for that, it can still be a source of stress and frustration.
+So here are my tried-and-true productivity tips to get more done with an infant, while still meeting your baby’s needs.
+I hope these tips will help my fellow new moms maintain a sense of productivity and normalcy, even after adding a new baby into the mix.

 1. Prioritize prayer over everything.

 I know it sounds counterintuitive, especially when you have so many things you need to do, like laundry, washing pump parts, or gosh, even taking a five-minute shower.
 But cliche as it may sound, it truly makes a massive difference in your day – and in your life in general – when you put God and prayer first.

 Now, in this season, prioritizing prayer make look different than it did when you were a childless college student, or a twenty-something single gal, or even a newlywed.
 And that’s okay!
 The important thing is to still make prayer a priority in whatever way you can.
 Find time in the nooks and crannies of your day to pray.
 Even if it’s in the middle of the night with a nursing baby.
 Even if it’s only one decade instead of a full rosary.

 When you prioritize prayer, in whatever way you’re able, you will be better equipped with the graces you need, not only to get your tasks done, but also to keep your head above water.

 2. Make checklists.

 Get your to-do list out of your head and make it into an actual, physical list!
 “Mom brain” is a real thing, especially when you add sleep deprivation into the mix.
 So don’t rely on keeping track of a list in your head – you simply will not remember everything (believe me, I speak from near daily experience).